woishrayan2009-source/aetherlink/IMPLEMENTATION.md

 - Chunk index
 - Total chunks
-- SHA-256 hash
+- xxHash hash
 - File metadata

 ### 3. Secure Chunk Transmission

-- Each chunk is verified on the server using its SHA-256 hash.
+- Each chunk is verified on the server using its xxHash hash.
 - Corrupted/mismatched chunks are re-requested.
 - No need to retransmit the whole file.